DariaGorbach/Dif_expression_profiles_project/README.md

 Diff_expression_script.Rmd - script for differential expression data analysis, using graph approach

 ## Results
- We used a real medical data from KSHV-infected cells (Kaposi's sarcoma-associated herpesvirus).
-All genes were intersected with KEGG database (KEGG.db) and, as a result, we obtained 143 pathways possibly related with KSHV.
+ All genes from KSHV-infected cells data were intersected with KEGG database (KEGG.db) and, as a result, 143 pathways possibly related with KSHV were obtained.
- We run our script and obtained a list of genes, significantly presented amoung all pathways.
+ We run our script and got a list of genes, significantly presented amoung all pathways.
 Top 6 most significant genes showed on the plot below.

 ![](https://github.com/DariaGorbach/Dif_expression_profiles_project/blob/master/Result_Rplot.png?raw=true)